kaoh/javadoctoproperties/README.md

 ```

 Release the deployment using Nexus See https://central.sonatype.org/pages/releasing-the-deployment.html
-Or alternatively do it with Maven:
+Or do it with Maven:

 ```
 cd target/checkout